govardhan-06/LearnAura/README.md

 - **dotenv**: For managing environment variables securely.

 ## Model Used
-LearnAura uses the **ChatGroq** large language model for generating responses.
-Specifically, it employs the **LLaMA3-70B-8192** model with a temperature setting of 0.3 for generating nuanced and contextually relevant answers.
+LearnAura employs the **LLaMA3-70B-8192** model for generating nuanced and contextually relevant answers.
 This model is integrated using the LangChain Groq library, allowing for seamless interaction with the chatbot interface and various tools.

 ## Installation
 1. Clone the repository: